 General Water Quality Monitoring Requirements

 All sample collection, handling, storage, and analysis must be completed in conformance with 40 CFR 136; unless another test procedure is required under 40 CFR subchapter N or another method is specified in this MRP.
 If analytical methods are not identified in 40 CFR part 136 or specified in this MRP, then the Executive Officer may approve the use of alternative analytical methods for compliance purposes.
-These alternative analytical methods shall be validated methods published by consensus standards bodies (USEPA, Standard Methods for the Examination of Water and Wastewater [Standard Methods], American Society of Testing Materials [ASTM], or Association of Official Analytical Chemists [AOAC]) or a performance-based method that is validated based upon the protocols described in USEPA’s Guide to Methods Flexibility and Approval of EPA Water Method (USEPA, 1996).
-Performance-based method validation packages shall be approved by the Executive Officer.
+These alternative analytical methods shall be validated using methods published by consensus standards bodies (USEPA, Standard Methods for the Examination of Water and Wastewater [Standard Methods], American Society of Testing Materials [ASTM], or Association of Official Analytical Chemists [AOAC]) or a method that is validated based upon the protocols described in USEPA’s Guide to Methods Flexibility and Approval of EPA Water Method (USEPA, 1996).

 Laboratories used to analyze monitoring samples must be certified by the State Water Resources Control Board’s Division of Drinking Water, Environmental Laboratory Accreditation Program (ELAP), and must include quality assurance/ quality control (QA/QC) data with their reports.

-Calculations for all limitations must be performed using published and generally accepted methods.
+Calculations must be performed using published and generally accepted methods.

 The sampling method, practice, and analysis must minimize bias.